 Impedance is the measurement of resistance to electrical current that produces voltage, as per Ohm’s Law.
 It measures how much power can be sent from a source to an output device and affects how much power is needed to power the output device adequately.

 Ohm’s Law is complicated and getting into the details would go beyond the scope of this article.
-Here is a good introductionOpens in a new tab. to Ohm’s Law.
+Here is a good introduction to Ohm’s Law.
 For now, what you need to know is that impedance affects an output device’s sound.

 How Does Impedance Affect Sound?